Tekken: The Motion Picture: Characters

-As Tekken 3 had only recently been released to arcades at the time of the film's release, several characters of that game appeared in the opening scene but do not appear in the actual film, such as Jin Kazama (adult), Ling Xiaoyu, Hwoarang, Eddy Gordo and Forest Law.
-Jin appears in the movie's epilogue, but as a child.
-Wang Jinrei and Kunimitsu also appear in the opening sequence.
+As Tekken 3 had only recently been released to arcades at the time of the film's release, several King of Iron Fist Tournament 3 competitors have appeared in the opening scene but do not appear in any other scenes, such as Ling Xiaoyu, Hwoarang, Eddy Gordo, Forest Law and mainly Jin Kazama (at age 19).
+Gon also appears as a non-speaking easteregg, Jin appears in the movie's epilogue, but as a child, teasing a sequel.

 Release

-The first OVA was released in Japan on VHS and LaserDisc on January 21, 1998, with the second part being released on February 21.
+The first OVA was released in Japan on VHS and LaserDisc on January 21, 1998, with the second part being released on February 21, courtesy of Sony Music Entertainment Japan.

 A Region 2 DVD release of the OVA was released by SME Visual Works on November 22, 2000.

 ADV Films announced they had licensed the OVA series in May 1998 at Project A-Kon 9.
 ADV edited both episodes into a single film, featuring a new soundtrack with alternative rock, punk rock and sludge metal music consisting of "The Meaning of Life" by The Offspring, "Save Yourself" by Stabbing Westward, "Clean My Wounds" by Corrosion of Conformity, "Straight to Hell" by The Urge, and "Bonecrusher" by Soulhat.